C-CalvinNguyen/COMP3104_Group_Assignment/README.md

 2. Creation of the text files 10120387_devops.txt, 101203877_gb.txt, and 101203877_sdlc.txt

 3. Formatted the 101203877_gb.txt file & added the main points for the file

+4. Added the content for 101203877_gb.txt file.

+5. Edited the README.md and updated it for commits about 101203877_gb.txt